Frequently Asked Questions

 From its beginnings over a decade ago, TerraPower has made reduction of weapons risks a foundational principle.
 Natrium reactors are uranium fueled.
 No Natrium reactor—from the demonstration plant, to the first set of commercial plants, or the subsequent larger plants—will use plutonium as a fuel.
 The Natrium reactor will run on high-assay low-enriched uranium (HALEU).
 Natrium plants will not require reprocessing and will run on a once-through fuel cycle that limits the risk of weapons proliferation.

 The Natrium plant is expected to be operational in the next seven years, aligning with the U.S. Department of Energy’s Advanced Reactor Demonstration Program (ARDP) schedule mandated by Congress.
-The seven-year clock started in April 2021 and runs to 2028.
+The Natrium plant is expected to be operational this decade.

 This will make it one of the first commercially available advanced nuclear technologies.
 With local leaders and policymakers setting ambitious clean energy targets, the Natrium technology is well-positioned to help push the future energy mix toward a cleaner tomorrow.